 Computer Engineering

-The Bachelor of Science in Computer Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission(s) of ABET, https://www.abet.org, under the General Criteria and the Computer Engineering Program Criteria.
-The 122-credit Computer Engineering degree program is designed to give graduates the breadth and depth of knowledge they need to work in the field of computer engineering and to continue learning throughout their careers.
+The Bachelor of Science in Computer Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.

 Electrical Engineering

-The Bachelor of Science in Electrical Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission(s) of ABET, https://www.abet.org, under the General Criteria and the Electrical Engineering Program Criteria.
-The 120-credit Electrical Engineering degree program is designed to give graduates the breadth and depth of knowledge they need to work in the field of electrical engineering and to continue learning throughout their careers.
+The Bachelor of Science in Electrical Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.

-3. Become an innovator and/or entrepreneur in computer engineering, electrical engineering, or related space.
+3. Become an innovator and/or entrepreneur in computer engineering, electrical engineering, or related space

 The program learning outcomes for both the Electrical and Computer Engineering programs have adopted the ABET accreditation outcomes, called ABET (1)-(7).